nathanhleung/install-peerdeps/README.md

-  -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.
-  -p, --proxy <http_proxy>         Enable http proxy to connect to the registry -x, --extra-args "<extra_args>"  Extra arguments to pass through to NPM or Yarn -h, --help                       output usage information
+  -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list --dry-run                        Do not install packages, but show the install command that will be run -x, --extra-args "<extra_args>"  Extra arguments to pass through to NPM or Yarn -h, --help                       output usage information
 ```